-For covered services you receive by providers and in hospitals outside the United States, your claims will be paid at the Network level of benefits for covered services.
-Hospitals and providers outside the United States, Puerto Rico and U.S. territories are under no obligation to file claims for you.
-You may be required to pay for the services at the time you receive them and then submit a claim to us along with the itemized bill for reimbursement.
+Overseas providers (those outside the continental United States, Alaska and Hawaii) will be paid at the Network level of benefits for covered services.
+Overseas hospitals and physicians are under no obligation to file claims for you.
+You may be required to pay for the services at the time you receive them and then submit a claim to us for reimbursement.